DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - In-class: Build 6 Data story feedback with community-learning partners on Zoom.
 Deliver 1-minute presentation of highlights in your data story to community partners, then listen to their non-graded feedback and write down revisions to consider.
   - 11:40-12:10 (30 min) College Access with Melissa Paul (Hartford Promise) and Fionnuala Darby-Hudgens (CT Data)
   - 12:15-12:45 (30 min) Child Care with Izzi Greenberg (Middlesex Coalition for Children) and Merrill Gay (CT Early Childhood Alliance)
-- Assign Build Stage 7: Revise and Finalize Data story on GitHub Pages template for guest expert, due Fri Dec 8th at 12 noon. **No extensions** because your data story will be "frozen" and a copy will be transferred and published on our public [Partners and Projects page](https://datavizforall.org/partners-projects/), and forwarded to our guest experts, who need to read your work before your presentations.
+- Assign Build Stage 7: Revise and Finalize Data story for guest experts due Fri Dec 8th at 12 noon. **No extensions** because your data story will be "frozen" and a copy will be transferred and published on our public [Partners and Projects page](https://datavizforall.org/partners-projects/), and forwarded to our guest experts, who need to read your work before your presentations.
 Worth 10 points, scored by guest expert.

 ### Mon Dec 11
 - Final presentations with guest evaluators on Zoom